chimurai/http-proxy-middleware/CONTRIBUTING.md

 Since Nodejitsu's `http-proxy` is providing the actual proxy functionality; You might find your answer in their [documentation](https://github.com/nodejitsu/node-http-proxy), [issue archive](https://github.com/nodejitsu/node-http-proxy/issues?utf8=%E2%9C%93&q=is%3Aissue) or [examples](https://github.com/nodejitsu/node-http-proxy/tree/master/examples).

-Feel free to [ask a question](https://github.com/chimurai/http-proxy-middleware/issues) if the above resources didn't answer your question.

-Tips on how to ask: http://stackoverflow.com/help/how-to-ask

 ## Report Issues